neverRare/butter/doc/language/unpacking.md

 ## Array unpacking

-Array unpacking have similar syntax to array declaration, but they are used on left hand side of declaration, and it does the exact opposite of array declaraion.
+Array unpacking have similar syntax to array declaration, but they are used on left hand side of declaration, and it does the exact opposite of array declaration.

 ```butter
 arr = ["hello", "world"];